-- SURFACE CONTAMINATION: - If the contamination source is from the surface, power washing along with the use of a rust neutralizer may remove stained area. - SUBSTRATE CONTAMINATION: - 1.
-If the contamination source is located in the substrate, remove the coating down to the substrate and abrade the surface to remove all rust. - 2.
+- 1. If the contamination source is located in the substrate, remove the coating down to the substrate and abrade the surface to remove all rust. - 2.
 Apply Ureprime HS2 or HS4 at a rate of 300 sf/gal to properly prepared area and allow to cure. - 3.
 Apply 70714/70715 Series epoxy at a rate of 100 sf/gal (16 WFT/16 DFT). - 4.
-Re-apply coating per specifications and NEOGARD® recommendations in the Waterproofing Application Manual.
+Re-apply coating per specifications and Neogard recommendations in the Waterproofing Application Manual.

-- SHOT-BLAST BEADS: Remove all iron and metal residue from the substrate surface including cracks and joints. - METAL IN AGGREGATE: Use NEOGARD® or NEOGARD® approved aggregates. - REBAR/MESH: After the deck is cleaned and shot-blasting completed, inspect for rebar and/or mesh near the surface.
+- Shotblast Beads: Remove all iron and metal residue from the substrate, including cracks and joints. - Metal in Aggregate: Use Neogard or Neogard-approved aggregates. - Rebar or Mesh: After the deck is cleaned and shot-blasting completed, inspect for rebar and/or mesh near the surface.
 If rebar or mesh is near the surface, it may be necessary for the owner to consult with a structural engineer.